turingschool/front-end-curriculum/projects/jet-fuel.md

 * **7 points** - The developer makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 * **0 points** - The application was not checked into version control.

+## Projects are due on Friday 3/17, 12:00 p.m.
+We will provide a submission form for all teams to submit their repos.

-## Project is worth 150 points with 35 extra points possible
+## Project is worth 150 points with 15 extra points possible

 ## To get a 3 on this project, you need to score 110 points or higher

 ## To get a 4 on this project, you need to score 135 points or higher

-## Projects are due on Friday 1/27, 12:00 p.m.
+# Final Score: x / 150